near/nearcore/docs/practices/style.md

 Consider adding metrics to new functionality.
 For example, how often each type of error was triggered, how often each message type was processed.

-**Rationale**: Metrics are cheap to increment, and they often provide a significant insight into operation of the code, almost as much as logging.
+**Rationale:** Metrics are cheap to increment, and they often provide a significant insight into operation of the code, almost as much as logging.
 But unlike logging metrics don't incur a significant runtime cost.